epw/consensus/consensus.md

 In addition to whatever else the move says, if you exchange a moment of humanity with one of your Anchors, immediately clear their status track: for now, whatever other problems they might have with your character, they are willing to look past them.

-If you exchange a moment of humanity with someone magical, they stick with you, and become an Inspiration for you.
-This is one way Mages can lift each other up, and others in the magical world can bring their own unique perspectives to the Mage.
+If you exchange a moment of humanity with someone magical, it widens your perspective, and you write an Inspiration about it.
+This is one way Mages can benefit from working together, and others in the magical world can bring their own unique perspectives to the Mage.

 \End{Player}